-The foundation was started in 2005 by the family and friends of Jacob Crouch following his death by suicide.
+The Jacob Crouch foundation was originally started in 2005 by the family and friends of Jacob Crouch following his death by suicide.
 At that time, there were very limited resources available to those grieving the loss of a loved one to suicide.
-The stigma associated with suicide meant that education on warning signs and intervention were not very prevalent.
+The stigma associated with suicide meant that education on warning signs and intervention was not very prevalent.

 Before Deacon Barney joined the Jacob Crouch Foundation, he spent his career managing computer departments for local businesses.
 He became involved with the Jacob Crouch organization after the death of his beautiful daughter, Andrea Beth, to suicide in 2014.
 Until his daughter’s death, he had no idea how much of a crisis suicide was in America.